 Another cause of low water pressure is debris build-up and blockage in your pipeline.
 Calcium and mineral deposits can also affect adequate drainage.
 A technician can easily remedy blockage points by using Bio-Clean, a non-toxic compound of living enzyme bacteria that eats debris and material clogging your pipes.

 Pro Tip!
-Art Plumbing, AC & Electric recommends you schedule a routine inspection and maintenance before and after the rainy season.
+Art Plumbing, Air Conditioning & Electric recommends you schedule a routine inspection and maintenance before and after the rainy season.

 If you’re having trouble with your plumbing, it’s time to call a professional.
 Plumbing problems can escalate quickly.
-To schedule an inspection of your pipes, contact Art Plumbing, AC & Electric today at 1-800-475-1504!
+To schedule an inspection of your pipes, contact Art Plumbing, Air Conditioning & Electric today at 1-800-475-1504!

 For Immediate Emergency Assistance Call 1-800-475-1504